-Kaveh Akbar and Ben Fountain will read from their new novels Martyr! and Devil Makes Three, followed by an on-stage conversation with a local writer.
+Kaveh Akbar and Ben Fountain will read from their new novels Martyr! and Devil Makes Three, followed by an on-stage conversation with writer and professor at the University of Houston Creative Writing Program, Brenda Peynado.
 The evening will conclude with a book sale and signing.
 The event is presented as part of the 2023/2024 Inprint Margarett Root Brown Reading Series.

 BEN FOUNTAIN – about whom Malcolm Gladwell wrote in The New Yorker, “Sometimes genius is anything but rarefied; sometimes it’s just the thing that emerges after twenty years of working at your kitchen table” – is the award-winning author of four books.
 His debut story collection Brief Encounters with Che Guevara won the PEN/Hemingway Award and the Barnes & Noble Discover Award for Fiction.
 His debut novel Billy Lynn’s Long Halftime Walk received the National Book Critics’ Circle Award and the Los Angeles Times Book Prize and was a finalist for the National Book Award.
 Billy Lynn was also adapted into a feature film directed by Ang Lee.
 Bill Moyers called his essay collection on the 2016 U.S. presidential election Beautiful Country Burn Again “the bravest, boldest, most bracing political book of the year.”
 His nonfiction has appeared in The New York Times, The New York Times Magazine, The Guardian, The Wall Street Journal, Le Monde, Texas Monthly, and elsewhere, and his reportage on post-earthquake Haiti was broadcast on This American Life.
 He comes to Houston to read from his new novel Devil Makes Three, set in Haiti in the early 1990s, after the fall of President Jean-Bertrand Aristide and the rise of a brutal military dictatorship.
 Imbolo Mbue writes, this “powerfully written novel … reminds us not only of the ways an ambitious, fully engaged novel can further our understanding of the world, but also of how pleasurable and satisfying such a novel can be.”
 Ben lives in Dallas.